jimniels/blog/src/client/posts/2017-11-27-creating-ios-icon-masks-in-the-browser.md

 ---
-title: Creating iOS Icon Masks in the Browser
 tags: engineering tips iconGalleries
 ---

+# Creating iOS Icon Masks in the Browser

 For some time I’ve been maintaining [iOS Icon Gallery](http://iosicongallery.com), a site dedicated to showcasing great icon designs from the iOS ecosystem.
 This post takes a look at just one aspect of front-end engineering for that site: how I recreated the rounded icon effect of iOS in the browser.